How Safe Is Your School's Reopening Plan? Here's What To Look For

 We also asked our experts for other ideas that should be the components of any good back-to-school plan.

-Lily Eskelsen García, president of the National Education Association, says the things schools need to keep students safe and healthy — from face masks to hand sanitizer — "everything costs money."
+Lily Eskelsen García, president of the National Education Association, says of the things schools need to keep students safe and healthy — from face masks to hand sanitizer — "everything costs money."
 While recently lobbying for school funding, she recalls one politician complained, "Money, money money, all you guys want is money."
 What schools really needed, the politician said, was plexiglass dividers.
-And Eskelsen Garcia said, "Oh, I had no idea they were giving those away!
+And Eskelsen García said, "Oh, I had no idea they were giving those away!
 Put me down for 52 million!"

-National education organizations have estimated that schools need as much as $245 billion to reopen safely and plug holes in state budgets caused by the pandemic-induced recession.
-The White House has recommended allocating $105 billion in current negotiations, but wants to tie much of that money to schools physically reopening.
+The Council of Chief State School Officers has estimated that schools need as much as $245 billion to reopen safely and to plug holes in state budgets caused by the pandemic-induced recession.
+The White House has recommended allocating $105 billion in current negotiations but wants to tie much of that money to schools physically reopening.

 And of course, some schools have more resources to start with.
-The bottom line is, wealthier school districts will have an easier time implementing some of these safety measures.
+The bottom line is wealthier school districts will have an easier time implementing some of these safety measures.
 Without an influx of funding "inequities that exist now will likely be increased," Malani says.